jsalva9/A0C4-alphazero-for-connect-4/adl_tasks/adl_hacking.md

 ## AlphaZero architecture
 The specific code for the AlphaZero architecture is in the ``src/alpha_zero`` folder.
 For some context, let's recall the architecture of AlphaZero:
-- A Monte-Carlo Tree Search algorithm that performs the tree search.
+- A Monte-Carlo Tree Search algorithm performs the tree search.
 This means that the algorithm will explore the possible moves by simulating games from the current state.
 The algorithm will then select the move that leads to the best outcome.
 When a leaf is reached, the whole path is updated with the outcome of the game.
 This also becomes a training sample for the neural networks.
-- The two neural networks that are used inside the Monte-Carlo Tree Search algorithm:
+- Two neural networks are used inside the Monte-Carlo Tree Search algorithm:
   - The policy network is a neural network that takes as input the current state of the game and outputs a probability distribution over the possible moves.
 The goal of this network is to learn the optimal policy.
   - The value network is a neural network that takes as input the current state of the game and outputs a value between